MaimonLab/SiffPy/README.md

 code being in `PicoQuantScanImageTools`).

 ### TODOS:
--   Switch over to the `corrosiff` Rust implementation when it's finished.
 -   Document the `corrosiffpy` wrapper on the `docs`.
 -   Return the intensity and flim arrival time together in one call rather than needing to get the intensity and arrival time data separately.